rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-17-dbac4ba963ddc0e6-notice-of-attachment-of-bank-accounts-and-demat-accounts-14948-14949-of-2025-dat.md

 source: sebi
 stocks: []
 tags:
-- recovery-proceedings
-- attachment-order
+- attachment
 - defaulter
+- enforcement
+- recovery
 - superior-finlease
-- bank-account-attachment
-- demat-account-attachment
-- enforcement
 title: 'Notice of Attachment of Bank Accounts and Demat Accounts 14948 & 14949 of 2025 against ASHISH KUMAR SINGH (PAN: CNKPS7612D) [Defaulter] in the matter of Superior Finlease Ltd: under Recovery Certificate No. 8334 of 2024'